 Individuals whose vitiligo is causing them low self-esteem or anxiety can benefit from treatment.
 An assessment by one of our dermatologists is needed to properly diagnose and treat this condition.
 Contact our office today to schedule your consultation.

-What to Expect During Rosacea Treatment?
+What to Expect During Vitiligo Treatment?

-In order to diagnose vitiligo, your dermatology will most likely assess your skin during a physical exam.
+In order to diagnose vitiligo, your dermatologist will most likely assess your skin during a physical exam.
 Blood tests or skin biopsies may also be performed.
 While there is no known way to cure vitiligo, there are treatments available to make the affected skin appear more even.
 These include:

-- Calcineurin inhibitors: These medications (eg tacrolimus ointment) impact the skin’s immune system, and maybe effective for those with small areas of depigmentation or those with facial involvement.
+- Calcineurin inhibitors: These medications (eg tacrolimus ointment) impact the skin’s immune system, and may be effective for those with small areas of depigmentation or those with facial involvement.

 - Light therapy: Phototherapy with narrowband ultraviolet B (UVB) can stop or slow the progression of vitiligo.
 This treatment may be combined with calcineurin inhibitors or corticosteroids for the best results.
-Our office uses a stand up whole body unit and XTRAC lasers.
+Our office uses a stand-up whole body unit and XTRAC lasers.

 Those with vitiligo are also encouraged to follow self-care techniques to improve its appearance.
 These include protecting your skin from the sun and wearing sunscreen with an SPF of at least 30 when outside and avoiding getting tattoos, as this may cause damage to the skin and cause new patches of vitiligo to appear.
 Makeup and self-tanning products can also help to minimize the disparity in skin color.

 Following vitiligo treatment, patients can enjoy less noticeable vitiligo patches and more even skin tone.
 It is important that you follow your dermatologist’s specific instructions when it comes to treatment and aftercare for the best possible results.